christorepl/APICapstoneStyled/README.md

 ![selectionGif](https://raw.githubusercontent.com/christorepl/CovidPovertyLink/master/screenshots/howToSelectDeselect.gif)
 As you can see, you can remove states from the "Selected States" list by either clicking the name of the state in the "States" list or the "Selected States" list.

+The Population Estimates API tends to be the most problematic.
+Errors appear to be returned in an HTML format as opposed to a JSON object.
+Users only need to pause their submissions for a moment before the API will start successfully responding again.

 Languages/ Libaries used:
 1. Javascript
 2. HTML